cables-gl/cables_electron/README.md

 #### NVIDIA discrete GPU on Linux (Wayland/PRIME)

-On dual-GPU laptops Cables forces the discrete GPU and ignores the Chromium GPU blocklist when an NVIDIA render node exists, so no flags are needed - launch via `switcherooctl` and verify with `nvidia-smi`:
+On dual-GPU laptops Cables defaults to the integrated GPU stack because Chromium blocklists NVIDIA + Wayland configs.
+To use the discrete GPU, opt in explicitly (you accept the stability tradeoff of bypassing that blocklist) and launch via `switcherooctl`, then verify with `nvidia-smi`:

 ```
-switcherooctl launch --gpu=1 /path/to/cables-linux-x64.AppImage
+switcherooctl launch --gpu=1 /path/to/cables-linux-x64.AppImage --force-dgpu
 nvidia-smi --query-compute-apps=pid,process_name --format=csv
 ```

 (pick the `--gpu` index of your NVIDIA device from `switcherooctl list`).

-Pass `--dont-force-dgpu` to opt out (keeps the blocklist enabled, NVIDIA stays unused).
+`--dont-force-dgpu` / `--force-igpu` cancel `--force-dgpu`.
 Details in [cables-gl/cables#8570](https://github.com/cables-gl/cables/issues/8570).

 #### Ubuntu > 24.04